There is no question that diet changes affect hormone balance. That means what you eat significantly impacts the phases of your menstrual cycle.

 Proliferation Phase (Menstrual Cycle Day 5-13)

-During the proliferation phase, follicle-stimulating hormone (FSH) is stimulated to mature the follicles in the ovaries that contain the eggs.
+During the proliferation phase, follicle-stimulating hormone (FSH) is stimulated to mature the ovaries’ follicles containing the eggs.

 Estrogen levels increase and peak at ovulation (Reed et al. 20184).